mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/catalog-applications/custom-applications/deploy-custom-app/index.md

 ## Upgrade custom applications

 You must maintain your custom applications manually.
-When upgrading DKP, ensure you validate any custom applications against the current version of Kubernetes for compatibility issues.
-When you are able, we recommend upgrading to the latest supported versions.
+When upgrading DKP, ensure you validate for compatibility issues any custom applications you run against the current version of Kubernetes.
+We recommend upgrading to the latest compatible application versions as soon as possible.